pranavpage/megalib_sim/sim_results/README.md

 # Back-projection code pipeline
+The following document explains the flow for the back-projection pipeline
 ## Simulating events using MEGAlib
 ### Setting up the experiment
 The experiment setup is done in a `.geo.setup` file, with helper `.geo` files for the CZT module and the CZT module box.
 The setup can be viewed by running the file using `geomega`.